mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 After I wrote the above, I realized that [Hackaday](https://hackaday.com/2024/11/09/nix-automated-fuzz-testing-finds-bug-in-pdf-parser/) did a writeup about my Nix fuzzing tutorial, which is validating.

-And then the day after I wrote the section about "Lessons from my First Exit" flopping, it was submitted again by a reader and it [reached #2](https://hnrankings.info/42133864/) and [generated a good discussion](https://news.ycombinator.com/item?id=42133864).
+And then the day after I wrote the section about "Lessons from my First Exit" flopping, it was submitted again by a reader and [reached #2](https://hnrankings.info/42133864/) and [generated a good discussion](https://news.ycombinator.com/item?id=42133864).

 Still, I think my initial analysis was correct.
 I overinvested in the fuzzing post and invested the right amount into the one about selling TinyPilot.